muecke87/conventions/docs/shellscript.md

 # prints: hello outside:
 ```

-## Using variables: with apostrophes and brackes
+## Using variables: with apostrophes and brackets

 Quote variable in apostrophes and wrapp in brackets: